Did you ever feel stomach pain and other intestinal problems after eating a certain food that you found out later was contaminated?

 With proper food handling and sanitation, most Food borne illnesses can be prevented by keeping these rules in mind:

-- Keep hot food hot: Cook and hold cooked foods at temperatures higher than 70 degree Celcius.
+- Keep hot food hot: Cook and hold cooked foods at temperatures higher than 70 degrees Celcius.
 High temperatures kill most bacteria.
-Temperatures between 60 and 70 degree Celcius prevent their growth but may let bacteria survive.
+Temperatures between 60 and 70 degrees Celcius prevent their growth but may let bacteria survive.
 Cooked foods containing meat, poultry, fish, eggs and milk products should never be allowed to sit at room temperature for longer than two hours.

 - Keep cold food cold: Rapidly cool any cooked foods that are to be served cold or refrigerated to 5 degrees Celcius or below.
 At this temperature, bacteria that spoil food grow slowly.
 Below 0 degrees Celcius, which is freezing, bacteria will survive but won’t grow.
 So if you do not want to consume the food within a couple of days, it is better to freeze it.
 Follow safe handling instructions on food packages and labels.